CJC-1295 + Ipamorelin

 Ipamorelin was characterized in the late 1990s by researchers at Novo Nordisk in Denmark as part of a program investigating selective growth-hormone secretagogues.
 Published research described it as a pentapeptide agonist at the GHS-R1a (ghrelin) receptor, noted in the literature for its selectivity relative to earlier GH-secretagogue compounds.

-CJC-1295 and Ipamorelin continue to appear in peer-reviewed preclinical and clinical publications investigating growth-hormone-secretagogue pharmacology.
+CJC-1295 and Ipamorelin continue to appear in peer-reviewed preclinical publications investigating growth-hormone-secretagogue pharmacology.
 This product is intended for research use only.

 How should CJC-1295 + Ipamorelin be stored?